 Data and Databases - Compliance and Enforcement

-The eWRIMS Database System provides information about water rights throughout California.
+The eWRIMS Database System provides information about water rights throughout California through the Water Rights Record Search.
 It includes information on Statements of Water Diversion and Use that have been filed by water diverters, as well as registrations, certificates, and water right permits and licenses that have been issued by the State Water Resources Control Board and its predecessors.
 You can search for water rights by several criteria, including the water right owner's name, watershed, stream system, and county.
 In addition, the eWRIMS Web Mapping Application provides the spatial location of water rights throughout California.
-For assistance please visit the eWRIMS Help Center, or contact the Division of Water Rights at 916-341-5300 or email@example.com.
+For assistance please visit the eWRIMS Help Center, or contact the Division of Water Rights at 916-341-5300 or firstname.lastname@example.org.

 This report allows the user to select whether the first display is by county, regional board, or violation type.
 The user then is given options to choose program type, violation source, agency type, and date range.
 The user can then drill down to a listing of facilities with violations and then to more details about a particular facility’s violations, in accordance with the original criteria selected.
 For more information about the report and how to navigate, we have developed a Fact Sheet.
 For assistance, please contact the CIWQS Help Center at email@example.com or 866-792-4977.